By Hilary Flanagan

 So, are things starting to seem a bit murkier without a guaranteed higher starting salary?
 That is ok.
 You need to really do some soul searching to determine if a 5th year program is right for you.
 They are right for some people, but only you can figure out whether you are a part of that group or not.
 Remember, just like any good job or graduate program search, you really need to figure out if the program is the right fit for you.
 But feel free to check in with your own undergraduate career services office, trusted faculty advisors, and your personal support network to bounce off ideas, too.
 You may be attracted to finishing in a quick time-frame.
 You may be attracted to paying less for graduate school tuition.
 You might be thinking it would be great to get paid more, since you will have a more advanced degree when you finish.
 But have you even really checked out the academics?
 What courses are you going to be taking?
 Who are the professors and what are their areas of expertise, research interests, and publications?
 What kinds of opportunities exist for students in that program for internships, research, or professional development?
 Do you have a plan for using that degree?
 If you got some work experience and perspective first, might you change your mind on the kind of program that would be a good fit for you?
 Could an employer pay for you to go back to get your advanced degree?
 Could you get a graduate assistantship to pay for graduate school, negating the tuition decrease altogether?
 There are a lot of things to consider beyond the timeline and tuition of a 5th year program.
 Unfortunately, most students forget to really insert themselves into that process to make the best informed decision.

-If you do decide that a 5th year program is for you, then make sure you gather all of the admissions criteria and start working with your academic advisor early on during your undergraduate program.
+If you do decide a 5 year master's program is for you, then make sure you gather all of the admissions criteria and start working with your academic advisor early on during your undergraduate program.
 This way, you will be sure to stay on top of all program requirements and have your academic coursework line up within the program parameters.
 Doing this will allow you to make the most of the opportunity to take advantage of the unique 5th year program path and earn your advanced degree.

 Hilary Flanagan, M.Ed., GCDF, is a higher education career services expert, author, triathlete, certified career coach and certified etiquette consultant who is currently Director of the Center for Career Services at John Carroll University.